garrandall/popular-music-data/tracks/4-am-2-chainz-travis-scott.md

 I'ma hit you, 4 AM, see if you make it (yeah)

-I dropped ColleGrove out the sky, ooh
+I dropped ColleGrove out the sky, oh
-In a group with the best rapper that's alive, ooh Never turn my back on my slime, ooh
+In a group with the best rapper that's alive, oh
+Never turn my back on my slime, oh
-I ain't wanna fuck the bitch but she was fine, ooh Hold up baby, let me take my time, ooh
+I ain't wanna fuck the bitch but she was fine, oh
+Hold up baby, let me take my time, oh
-Hard to get some head and try to drive, ooh
+Hard to get some head and try to drive, oh
-Jumpin' out the cake and that's surprisin', ooh Pickin' up the duffel bag like exercisin', ooh
+Jumpin' out the cake and that's surprisin', oh
+Pickin' up the duffel bag like exercisin', oh
-Bought mama new house 'cause she deserve it, ooh Practice makes perfect but nobody's perfect, ooh Escobar is not open for service, ooh
+Bought mama new house 'cause she deserve it, oh Practice makes perfect but nobody's perfect, oh Escobar is not open for service, oh
-Send you to doctor Miami for your surgery, ooh
+Send you to doctor Miami for your surgery, oh

 Okay, you popped up on me by surprise (yeah, yeah)